thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/shared-subscriptions.md

 As a result, a new shared subscription is initiated (with ShareName equal to `group`) with two clients (`client1` and `client2`) subscribing to the `home/temp` topic.
 Both clients will receive messages published on the mentioned topic evenly.

-You can now publish some messages to the broker for the `home/temp` topic so that the clients from the shared subscription can receive messages.
+To ensure that the clients belonging to the shared subscription receive messages, you can publish some messages to the broker targeting the `home/temp` topic.
 Execute the following command to do so:

 ```bash